hackclub/asylum/designs/weather_stations/aniweather/README.md

 <h1 align="center">Aniweather - Your personal anime weather station!</h1>

 This is a 3D weather station!
-You can choose between displaying daily waifu pics and the current weather. **No external libraries used!**
+You can choose between displaying daily waifu pics and the current weather.

 Made for #asylum.
 The main API code is at https://github.com/cheyao/short with nest :D